 Some people report feeling extremely tired when taking CBD which may not be a bad thing.
 One benefit is its ability to provide deeper, more restful sleep.
 If it’s your first time taking CBD, we recommend taking it at home and before bed to see how it affects you.

 CBD may cause cottonmouth in some users.
 The increased levels of cannabinoids - like CBD – impact your Endocannabinoid System’s mouth receptors and may stop saliva secretion.
 For some customers, High Potency CBD Oil may lead to a burning sensation in the back of the throat after swallowing.
 However, this CBD side effect can easily be reversed by staying hydrated with water or juice.

 - Reduced Blood Pressure

 Many people use CBD to alleviate stress because the compound reduces your body’s stress response by lowering heart rate and blood pressure.
 If you experience low blood pressure or take blood pressure medication, be sure to consult with your doctor before adding CBD to your routine.

 You may experience an increase or decrease in appetite and a subsequent shift in weight when using CBD regularly.
 However, these CBD side effects are much milder than those of its sister cannabinoid, THC.

 - Nausea or Diarrhea

-You never want to feel like your prescription is calling the shots, and natural alternatives let you stay in the driver’s seat of your health.
+You never want to feel like your prescription is calling the shots, and beneficial alternatives let you stay in the driver’s seat of your health.
 Unlike common medications, CBD is non-addictive, so you maintain control over your life.
-You don’t have to worry about overdose or fatal CBD side effects regardless of how much you take, so feel free to take another dose as often as you need to feel its therapeutic relief.
+You don’t have to worry about overdose or fatal CBD side effects regardless of how much you take, so feel free to take another serving as often as you need to feel its therapeutic relief.